 This deep brown chocolate variant consists of chocolate liquor, cocoa butter, sweeteners (usually vanilla and/or sugar), and an emulsifier called soy lecithin.
 Depending on the country, the required cocoa percentage of dark chocolate might vary.

 Although the FDA does not have a standard for products marketed as dark chocolate, this type usually has a minimum of 35 percent cocoa content.
 On the other end of the spectrum, some dark chocolates have very high chocolate liquor percentages, varying from 70 to 100 percent.

 The higher the cocoa ratio, the more bitter your dark chocolate will be.
 The ones with about 35 percent cocoa are called semisweet chocolates, while bittersweet chocolates typically sit at around 50 to 80 percent.
 More on these two kinds later!

 Dark chocolate that comes with less than 35 but more than 15 percent chocolate liquor is generally categorized as sweet chocolate.
 If you prefer a darker, more “chocolate-forward” taste, you can try 80 percent cocoa (or higher) chocolate.

 One important note is that this chocolate variety typically includes no dairy products, such as milk or butter.
 As such, it is firmer than white or milk chocolate, although extremely dark chocolate might be a bit brittle.
-Dark chocolate also possesses the iconic “snap” when you break it.
+Dark chocolate also makes the iconic “snap” when you break it.

-Dark chocolate is the ideal choice for snacking (remember to choose the ones with the right bitter level for you!) and baking recipes.
+Dark chocolate is the ideal choice for snacking (remember to choose the ones with the right bitterness level for you!) and baking recipes.
 Its bitterness combines very well with citrus fruit to create many delicious orange desserts.

 It is perhaps one of the most sought-after chocolate kinds these days due to various online articles praising its health benefits.